elmerucr/E64-65CE02/README.md

 ## Description
 The E64 (Enhanced 64) is a virtual computer system (under construction) that runs on macOS and linux.
 It's heavily inspired by the Commodore 64 and other (more advanced) personal computer systems of the era.

-Technical specifications (not yet complete and work in progress):
+Technical specifications (not yet complete and a work in progress):
 * CSG 65CE02 CPU (mostly 8 bit and some 16 bit instructions) running at 4.096MHz using the [lib65ce02](https://github.com/elmerucr/lib65ce02) library.
 * A total of 16MB ram connected to a Texas Instruments SN74LS612 Memory Management Unit.
 * A custom Video Interface Chip with a resolution of 512x320 pixels (512x256 excluding  top and bottom borders).